 - 5.3.3.
-Students under investigation for student academic misconduct will not be eligible to graduate until the matter is resolved. - 5.4.
-Recording Outcomes - 5.4.1.
-Once a determination has been made on a misconduct matter, the Registrar will document the decision and relevant conditions of an imposed penalty. - 5.4.2.
-The student will be informed in writing of the decision. - 5.4.3.
-The student administration and enrolment staff will be informed of this for the purposes of appropriately recording the misconduct on the student's academic record and/or amending the student's enrolment. - 5.5.
-Appeal Process - 5.5.1.
-An appeal against a determination in a student misconduct matter can be lodged by the student if there is: - a) Evidence of a breach of this policy or general principles of procedural fairness; and/or - b) The suggestion that the decision was affected by a conflict of interest or personal bias; and/or - c) New information that could not reasonably have been provided prior to the hearing and it is probable that this information would have affected the decision. - 5.5.2.
-An appeal on the grounds of penalty alone will not be considered. - 5.5.3.
+The student administration and enrolment staff will be informed of this for the purposes of appropriately recording the misconduct on the student's academic record and/or amending the student's enrolment. - 5.4.
+Appeal Process (please also refer to the Student Grievance Mediation Policy) - 5.4.1.
+An appeal against a determination in a student misconduct matter can be lodged by the student if there is: - a) Evidence of a breach of this policy or general principles of procedural fairness; and/or - b) The suggestion that the decision was affected by a conflict of interest or personal bias; and/or - c) New information that could not reasonably have been provided prior to the hearing and it is probable that this information would have affected the decision. - 5.4.2.
+An appeal on the grounds of penalty alone will not be considered. - 5.4.3.
 An appeal against a penalty may be made in writing to the DVC (T&L) within 20 days of Notice of the If the appeal is against a decision made by the DVC (T&L) him- or herself, the appeal will be submitted to the CEO for review.
-A decision and the grounds for appeal must be clearly set out. - 5.5.4.
+A decision and the grounds for appeal must be clearly set out. - 5.4.4.
 Upon receipt of the Appeal, the DVC (T&L) shall undertake a preliminary review to determine the validity of the appeal.
-Once determined, and within 10 days of receiving the Appeal, the DVC (T&L) may: - a) Dismiss the Appeal if not valid; - b) Make a decision in relation to the Appeal; or

-- c) Refer the Appeal to the Academic Board for determination - 5.5.5.
+Once determined, and within 10 days of receiving the Appeal, the DVC (T&L) may: - a) Dismiss the Appeal if not valid; - b) Make a decision in relation to the Appeal; or - c) Refer the Appeal to the Academic Board for determination - 5.4.5.
 The Appeal Decision (made by the DVC (T&L) or relevant authority) is final and there is no further avenue of appeal within the Institute.
-However, the student has the right to further appeal outside the Institute to the NSW Ombudsman. - 5.5.6.
-In making a decision in relation to the Appeal, the original decision may be confirmed, varied or set aside. - 5.5.7.
-The student will be informed in writing of the Appeal's Decision outlining reasons for the decision. - 5.5.8.
+However, the student has the right to further appeal outside the Institute to the NSW Ombudsman. - 5.4.6.
+In making a decision in relation to the Appeal, the original decision may be confirmed, varied or set aside. - 5.4.7.
+The student will be informed in writing of the Appeal's Decision outlining reasons for the decision. - 5.4.8.
 Relevant staff within the Institute will be informed of the Appeal's Decision and appropriate records will be made.

-Elite Education Institute Pty Ltd trading as Elite Education Institute

-ABN 65 162 298 580

-CRICOS Provider Code: 03390A

-Head Office & Sydney CBD Campus: Level 6, 8 Quay Street, Haymarket NSW 2000 Sydney CBD Campus: Level 5, 770 George St Sydney NSW 2000 North Sydney Campus: Level 2, 1 James Place, North Sydney, NSW 2060 Phone: 02 9957 5588 (North Sydney), 02 9211 4958 (Sydney City Campus) Website: www.ee.edu.au Email: info@ee.edu.au
+Elite Education Institute Pty Ltd trading as Elite Education Institute ABN 65 162 298 580 CRICOS Provider Code: 03390A Head Office & Sydney CBD Campus: Level 6, 8 Quay Street, Haymarket NSW 2000 Tel: +61 2 9211 4958 Website: www.ee.edu.au Email: info@ee.edu.au